BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 - (E): *Exp.
 Candy XS*
 - (F): *Common Candy*

-With the PokéSnax in our bag, we can talk to the northernmost dumpster here to catch **Gulpin**.
+With the PokeSnax in our bag, we can talk to the northernmost dumpster here to catch **Gulpin**.
 Inside the house, also thanks to the snax, you'll be able to catch **Whismur**.

 Return to the guy we gave money to - behind him in a house you will find **Minccino** or **Espurr**, randomly determined.
 With the snax in your bag, it will join you!

-On the left side of the Pokémon Center, you can find a hidden *Poison Gem* in some trash paper (G).
+On the left side of the Pokemon Center, you can find a hidden *Poison Gem* in some trash paper (G).
 In a house below, a guy will give you the *Old Rod*!

 Back outside, we can actually fish in the dirty water.